petr7555/tdt4259-individual-assignment/design-doc.md

 List the infra options and your final choice.
 -->

-FunPay operates its own private cloud, where most of the company's services are deployed.
+FunPay operates its private cloud, where most of the company's services are deployed.
 Deploying the fraud detection service there will make the deployment easier, scalable and will also result in lower costs compared to using a public cloud.
-Furthermore, the service will be accessible only from the other company's systems, ensuring data privacy.
+Furthermore, the service will be accessible only from the other company's systems, ensuring security.

 The training will be done on virtual machines in this private cloud.